Mid Week News -19/11/2025

 The Sheriff

 Reminder – Don’t forget to drop your mates in it for those little incidents, accidents and infractions.
-The money obtained/extorted goes to the Chapter Welfare Fund and is used to assist Chapter Members who have had the not so little incidents and accidents.
+The money obtained/extorted goes to the Chapter Welfare Fund and is used to assist Chapter Members who have had the not-so-little incidents and accidents.

 Email the sheriff sheriff@aucklandhog.org.nz